raquibul-islam/Raquibul-Islam/README.md

 ![logo](https://github.com/Raquibul-Islam/Raquibul-Islam/blob/main/unnamed.jpg)

 <h1 align="center">Hi, I'm Md.
 Abdur Rakib</h1>
+<h2 align="center">IoT & ML Specialist | Research Enthusiast</h2>
 <h3 align="center">A passionate Software Engineer from Bangladesh</h3>

 <img align="right" alt="coding" width="400" src="abcd.gif">

 ### About Me:
-I'm Md Abdur Rakib, a computer science student with a passion for coding and problem-solving.
-I am on a journey to explore the depths of software engineering, armed with skills in .NET, C#, PHP, HTML, CSS, and MySQL.

-As a student, I'm eager to apply what I learn in the classroom to real-world projects.
-Whether it's building a dynamic web application or diving into database optimization, I'm always up for a challenge.
+I'm an aspiring academic and computer science graduate with strong interests in machine learning, transformer architectures, medical AI, IoT, and competitive programming.
+I'm dedicated to advancing research and developing innovative solutions to real-world challenges.

+Armed with skills in .NET, C#, PHP, HTML, CSS, and MySQL, I've worked on multiple research projects involving IoT systems, machine learning applications, and healthcare software development.
+My goal is to leverage technology and data-driven approaches to create meaningful impact through interdisciplinary collaboration.

+As a passionate problem-solver, I enjoy applying my competitive programming experience and coding skills to build dynamic applications and explore the depths of software engineering.
+I'm always eager to take on new challenges that bridge the gap between academic research and practical implementation.

 Dive into my GitHub repositories to see my journey as I learn, grow, and contribute to the world of technology.
-Let's connect and learn together!
+Let's connect and innovate together!

 <br>